-The cloud native tech stack has blossomed over the past few years.
+The cloud-native tech stack has blossomed over the past few years and now offers the kind of choices a little more in line with what we have become accustomed to in web development stacks.
 From containerisation and orchestration to monitoring, logging, security and app-specific needs such as streaming and messaging, there is now almost a choice of technologies and tools.

-The choice of what is included in a cloud native tech stack will often vary from project to project.
-It is based on specific needs, priorities and characteristics of your cloud native applications.
+The choice of what is included in the cloud-native tech stack used to build a particular application will often vary from project to project based on specific needs, priorities and characteristics.

-But all things being equal, at K&C we do have our preferences when it comes to our cloud native tech stack.
+But all things being equal, at K&C we do have our preferences when it comes to the technologies and tools we use in cloud-native development.
 The tools and technologies we rely on most often unless the unique requirements of a project mean another choice is more suited.

-Docker’s role in the cloud native tech stack is simple – it makes containerisation easy.
+Docker’s role in a cloud-native, DevOps architecture is simple – it makes containerisation easy.
 The beauty of containers is that a well-tuned container system allows for 400%-600% more server application instances as VMs running on the same hardware.
 And they lend themselves to the Continuous Integration/Continuous Deployment (CI/CD) DevOps methodology, which we’ll get to shortly.

 Docker allows our devs to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, to run virtually (pun intended!) anywhere.

 Docker’s partnering with the other container big beasts, like Canonical, Google, Red Hat, and Parallels, on its key open-source component libcontainer, has also brought about a very convenient standardisation to containers.